 I just don't believe that would not be an overwhelmingly successful program.

-Washington, if you match it against public opinion polls of their constituents, the lawmakers in that city are failing American people every day.
+Washington, if you match it against public opinion polls of their constituents, lawmakers in that city are failing American people every day.

 Thank you so much, Brian.

-And that of course is the question so much about American exceptionalism is wonderful.
+So much about American exceptionalism is wonderful.

 How different we are from the rest of the world is wonderful.